ShaneRich5/meteo-web/README.md

 # ⛅ Meteo Web

 A weather app being used to gain experience with the latest web technologies.
+This project was inspired by João Borges's Daily UI challenge [here](https://dribbble.com/shots/10814136-Daily-UI-Challenge-037-Weather)

 Visit the [live site](https://meteo-forecast.netlify.app/)